bpicori/rabbitmq-throttle/README.md

 }
 ```
 #### Publish Sync Job
-Sync job can be triggered inside the service using sync cron job options but I recommend trigger from outside (crond service ,K8 cronjob).
+Sync job can be triggered inside the service using sync cron job options but I recommend triggering from outside (crond service, K8 cronjob).

 K8 CronJob example:
 ```yaml